sablokgaurav/KO-phylogenomics/README.md

 # Plant_computational_phylogenemoics
-This repository contains the Python, R and Java code which i coded using the mathematical expression for the genome based ontologies annotation and the phylogenomics informativeness.Although i coded this for plants but this is applicable to any genome annotations.
+This repository contains the Python, R and Java code which i coded using the mathematical expression for the genome based ontologies annotation and the phylogenomics informativeness.
+Although i coded this for plants and bacteria but this is applicable to any genome annotations.
 Gaurav Sablok
 Senior Postdoctoral Fellow
 *Faculty of Natural and Agricultural Sciences*